RadwanJunior/Interviewly-Intelligent-Job-Interview-Preparation-System/README.md

 # Interviewly: Intelligent Job Interview Preparation System

-Nowadays many interviewees can have a very long and exhausting interview preparation process leading to underpreparing at times.
+Nowadays many interviewees can have a very long and exhausting interview preparation process leading to under-preparing at times.

 ## Objective (benefit to customer, key things to accomplish, criteria for success)

-JIPS aims to develop an intelligent system that helps users prepare effectively for specific job interviews within a given timeline.
+Interviewly aims to develop an intelligent system that helps users prepare effectively for specific job interviews within a given timeline.

 ## Expected/anticipated architecture
 The system leverages advanced AI techniques, including Retrieval-Augmented Generation (RAG) and generative AI, to provide personalized and comprehensive interview preparation materials.